dappforce/subsocial-docs/docs/basics/creator-staking/active-staking.md

 if they consistently receive lots of points on their posts.

 ### Rules
-Points are only used when liking posts that were posted within the last 7 days by authors that have a Subsocial Usernames and some staked SUB.
+Points are only used when liking posts that were posted within the last 7 days by authors that have a Subsocial Usernames and staked SUB.
 Liking a post from an author without a Subsocial Username and some stake will not increase your rewards pot, and authors cannot like their own posts.

 ### Rewards